 For many people literary Bath is synonymous with Jane Austen, a frequent visitor and sometime resident of the city.
 But during Bath’s heyday in the 18th and 19th centuries many fashionable authors visited the city, and featured it in their writing.
-I have rounded up some of the most important writers associated with Bath, and show where you can follow in their footsteps.
+I have rounded up some of the most famous writers associated with Bath, and show where you can follow in their footsteps.

-Bath in Early Literature
+Bath In Early Literature

 Another – slightly tenous – literary connection: Bladud was the father of King Lear.
 However you won’t find any mention of Bath in Shakespeare’s play!

-Literary Bath in the Early Modern Period
+Literary Bath In The Early Modern Period

 Although Bath was a well known spa in Roman times, the city later declined.
 But the supposedly curative properties of the hot springs and mineral waters were rediscovered in the 17th century and wealthy people began to flock to the city.
 Samuel Pepys visited for a few days in 1668 and described the experience in his diaries.
 He went to the baths and walked around the city walls (which were apparently still complete at that time, although only fragments remain today).
 Unfortunately he doesn’t seem to have recorded where he stayed.
 (You can read the relevant pages of Pepys diaries here – scroll to the bottom to get the next day.)